 You will upload the following in the specified formats:

-Signed statement of unpaid labor on letterhead (PDF)
+Signed statement on letterhead declaring no use of unpaid labor (PDF)

 Diagrams and/or photographs (pdf, tif or jpg)